How You Can Overcome Binge Eating Disorder

 • Gastrointestinal problems

 At first glance, binge eating disorder may not seem worrisome.
-However, there are potential that can be concerning.
+However, there are potential consequences that can be concerning.
 People with binge eating disorder can experience several health problems, such as:

 • High cholesterol